-Cornmeal is a texturized baking ingredient, made from ground maize.
-At its more coarse consistencies, it can be eaten as a hot cereal.
+Cornmeal is a texturized baking ingredient made from ground maize.
+It can be eaten as a hot cereal at its more coarse consistencies.
 More finely ground, it is used as a type of flour.
 In between, it has a wide variety of uses.

-Cornmeal is a good staple in pantries, as it is versatile and has a variety of health benefits that may be lacking in comparable wheat flours.
-Along with other health benefits, cornmeal provides iron, fiber, and can be a healthier alternative to bleached wheat flours.
+Cornmeal is a good staple in pantries, as it is versatile and has a variety of health benefits that may be lacking in comparable wheat flour.
+Along with other health benefits, cornmeal provides iron and fiber and can be a healthier alternative to bleached wheat flour.

 Bottom Line: Cornmeal will start to lose flavor and quality and can go bad.
 Properly stored, cornmeal can remain good for a few years at best.

 Most packaging for cornmeal will include a “best by” date on its packaging.
 As with most of these dates, this is more a recommendation than a definitive expiration.
 Past this date, the cornmeal may lose quality or flavor but is likely still perfectly safe to consume.